Australian Organising Committee

 Dr Stephan Arndt

-Stephan was Associate Professor and director resources engineering at Monash University, Melbourne, Australia.
-He joined Monash University in 2016 from industry having 25 years’ experience in advanced simulation methods in applications of rock mechanics, seismicity, discrete fracture networks, coupled multi-physics simulations, fracture mechanics and constitutive models.
-His research interests include emerging technologies in geomechanics; cross-industry synergies; scalability of modelling methods; integration of machine learning and optimisation; better quantification of risk under uncertainty; and using high performance computing, visualisation and virtual reality in decision-making.
+Stephan has over 25 years’ experience in advanced simulation methods in applications of rock mechanics, seismicity, discrete fracture networks, coupled multi-physics simulations, fracture mechanics and constitutive models.
+His research interests include emerging technologies in geomechanics; cross-industry synergies; scalability of modelling methods; integration of machine learning and optimisation; better quantification of risk under uncertainty; and using high performance computing, visualisation and virtual reality in decision making.
 Stephan has extensive consulting experience in the mining sector consulting for major mining projects in Australia and overseas.